xieyuheng/inner/note/00000/00001-the-principle-of-type-theory.md

   For example, Prolog does not use named clauses.

+  - If we use named clause, we can use the name to express choices, and write proof by hand.

   In Prolog, we only care about searching for what can be inferenced, but do not care about writing down how a conclusion is inferenced, and let the machine check our proof.